djentleman/Circles/README.md

 Circles
 =======

-Attempt at digital organisms using neural networks and genetic algorithms.
+Attempt at digital organisms using genetic algorithms.